Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Best place Sailani Island near Indore

 Best season: October to February for pleasant weather.
-Monsoon is scenic but water sports may be limited.
+Monsoon is scenic, but water sports may be limited.

 What it costs: Water sports start at ₹200–500.
-Stay options range from ₹2000–3500 per night.
+Stay options range from 2000 to 3500 per night.
 Temple visits are free.

 How to reach: Drive towards Omkareshwar and take the detour to Sailani Island.
-The approach road is good and parking is available near the cottages.
+The approach road is good, and parking is available near the cottages.

-Food I loved nearby:
+Food I love nearby:

 • Simple but tasty MP Tourism resort meals.